-So ladies, here are a few tips to note to help you make the most of your visit to the World Cup 2022 in Qatar.
+So ladies, here are a few tips that’ll help you make the most of your visit to the World Cup 2022 in Qatar:

 Qatar is generally a safe place for female travellers.
 Apart from attending the World Cup this year, the country has unlimited options for things to see and do.

-Female travellers can easily apply for a visa to Qatar without any problem.
-You are not required to have a guardian to travel to Qatar or within the country.
+Moreover, female travellers can easily book tickets, hotel and all their travel needs via World Cup travel packages, without any difficulties.
+You are not required to have a guardian to travel to Qatar.
 You can also book a hotel or hire a car in the country as long as you have a valid driving license issued by Qatar/GCC or an international driving license.

-As far as tourists are concerned, there are not many differences between men and women when it comes to abiding by the local law.
+As far as tourists are concerned, there is not much difference between men and women when it comes to abiding by the local law.
 Being an Islamic country, Qatar follows specific rules and regulations that all citizens and visitors (regardless of gender) are expected to observe and respect.

 Is Qatar safe for females?